krim/light_serializer/README.md

 ```

 ### Custom root
 By default, returned JSON doesn't have root.
-You may specify it by option in serializer's initializer:
+You may specify it by the option in serializer's initializer:
 ```ruby
 puts UserSeriaizer.new(user, root: :person).to_json
 ```